aungkhant0911/Slipping-Tom/README.md

  # Gameplay Demo

- As the saying "a picture says a thousand words" goes, I bring to you a 2-minute gameplay video, from start to end.
+ As the saying "a picture says a thousand words" goes, I bring to you a 2-minute gameplay video, from start to end. **Click on the image to see the full demo on Youtube.**

 [![Capturing](press/demo.gif)](https://www.youtube.com/watch?v=1_DRGgIcUy0 "Slipping Tom")